-CCSNH encourages individuals to report incidents covered under this policy so that they can get the support they need, and the College can respond appropriately while maintaining a safe and secure campus.
-Although strict confidentiality may not be guaranteed, in all cases the College will handle information in a sensitive manner and will endeavor to protect the privacy of individuals to the extent it can do so consistent with its obligations to respond to reports of sex discrimination, sex-based harassment, or sexual misconduct.
+CCSNH encourages individuals to report incidents covered under this policy so that they can get the support they need and the College can respond appropriately while maintaining a safe and secure campus.
+Although strict confidentiality may not be guaranteed, in all cases the College will handle information in a sensitive manner and will endeavor to protect the privacy of individuals to the extent it can do so consistent with its obligations to respond to reports of discrimination, sexual harassment, sexual misconduct, and retaliation.

-This section is intended to inform students, faculty, staff, and covered third parties of the confidential and non-confidential reporting avenues available so that they can make informed choices about where to go for assistance.
+This section is intended to inform students, faculty, and staff of the confidential and non-confidential reporting avenues available so that they can make informed choices about where to go for assistance.
 On campus, some resources may maintain confidentiality and are not required to report actual or suspected discrimination/harassment.
 They may offer options and resources without any obligation to inform an outside agency or campus official unless a complainant has requested the information be shared.